 Florida is affectionately known as the “Sunshine State”, and is one of the most exciting places to visit in America.
 With stunning beaches, national parks, and grand theme parks, Florida has no shortage of activities and attractions.

 It also has an abundance of hidden gems, such as mystical caves, cities loaded with history, and a ton of great natural and manmade attractions.
-It’s no wonder then that Florida is considered one of the most beautiful states in the U.S.
+It’s no wonder that Florida is considered one of the most beautiful states in the U.S.

 With so many great attractions and activities spread across the state, it could be a real headache trying to narrow down what you should check out.